-2-1-424 Loss of Exemption or Exclusion: Within 90 days of written notification by the APCO of the need for a permit any person who operates a source which does not require a District permit or, for a large confined animal facility subject to Regulation 2, Rule 10 in existence on July 17, 2006, within 180 days of that date, who loses an exemption or exclusion because of changes in federal, California or District laws or regulations shall submit a complete permit application for the subject source, as defined Section 2-1-202.
+2-1-424 Loss of Exemption or Exclusion: Any person who operates a source that does not require a District permit because of a regulatory exemption or exclusion, but which becomes subject to a District permit requirement because it loses its exemption or exclusion as a result of changes in federal, California or District laws or regulations, shall submit a complete permit application, as defined Section 2-1-202, for the subject source within 90 days of written notification by the APCO of the need for a permit.
 A person who holds a valid permit to operate for the subject source need not reapply.